AWS vs Digitalocean vs Google Cloud vs Heroku vs Azure – Choose Best for a Startup

 Nowadays, Amazon Web Services is the largest cloud services provider.
 However, the competition is getting tough!
 In this article we review the best cloud alternatives for a startup.

-Today, Amazon Web Services is the world’s largest cloud computing service provider, servicing 34% of the global cloud infrastructure market.
-The nearest competitor is Microsoft Azure with around 15%, followed by Google.
+Today, Amazon Web Services (AWS) is the world’s largest cloud computing service provider, servicing 32% of the global cloud infrastructure market.
+The nearest competitor is Microsoft Azure, with around 22%, followed by Google Cloud.
+With the rising popularity of a SaaS business model, the importance and market share of cloud services will continue to grow.

 What’s the secret to AWS’s popularity?
 Why is this service so far ahead of its competition?
-Why have the world’s leading companies chosen Amazon Web Services to host their websites and applications?
+Why have the world’s fastest growing SaaS companies chosen Amazon Web Services to host their websites and applications?
 Are the alternatives comparable?

 Below, we will introduce to you the leader of cloud computing and compare it to other currently available products.